RN BSN EMS-I EMT

 Cory is certified to the Firefighter II level, trained to the Hazardous Materials-Operational level, and certified as a Fire Service Instructor I. He has completed the Connecticut Fire Academy’s Hazardous Materials Awareness/Operational Train-the-Trainer course.
 Prior to earning certification as an EMT, he worked at the MRT (now referred to as EMR) level.
 He also worked for 10 years as an Advanced EMT (formerly referred to as EMT-Intermediate).
 Cory is certified through the National Fire Academy as a Community Safety Educator, and holds numerous FEMA credentials in ICS, leadership, emergency planning, and emergency management.
 In addition, he holds an FCC Amateur Radio-Technician Class license, and is certified as an AHA BLS Instructor.

-Ian McDevitt is a CCEMT- Paramedic, (Critical Care) with thirty years of EMS experience.
+Ian McDevitt is a CCEMT- Paramedic, (Critical Care) with over thirty years of EMS experience.
 Ian started as an EMT-Basic and worked his way up to an EMT-Intermediate then to an intercept Paramedic.
 Ian’s experience includes both civilian (25 years), military and private.

 FF/EMT Assistant Instructor

 Jonathan B. Roy has been serving in the Fire and EMS services since 1998.
 In that time he has served as a Captain for the New Durham, NH Fire Department, Paramedic Supervisor with the Frisbee Memorial Hospital Paramedics, and as a Deputy Forest Fire Warden for the State of New Hampshire, in addition to many other roles.
 Jon currently hold a position of FF/EMT Lieutenant for the Manchester 8th District Fire department as well as Assistant Manager for Home Depot.
 Jon Brings a wealth of knowledge and experience to our staff.